Make A Booking Call Now

 Maximum penalty for section 125A of the Family Violence Protection Act 2008

-The offence of Persistent Contravention of Family Violence Intervention Order or Notices (s125A of the Family Violence Protection Act 2008) carries a maximum fine of 600 ($96,714.00 at the time of print) penalty units or maximum of 5 years imprisonment, or both.
+The offence of Persistent Contravention of Family Violence Intervention Order or Notices (s125A of the Family Violence Protection Act 2008) carries a maximum fine of 600 penalty units ($125,460 as at 2026-27) or maximum of 5 years imprisonment, or both.

 Case studies related to Persistent Contravention of Family Violence Intervention Order or Notices